leoetlino/project-restoration/readme.md

 * Copy **code.ips** to that directory and rename the file to **code.ips**.
 (If you want faster aiming, copy **code_faster_aim.ips** instead and rename the patch to code.ips.)
 * Copy **exheader.bin** to the same folder as the game file, then rename it to ***GAME_FILE*.exheader**.

+**IMPORTANT: Read the instructions carefully again.
+If your game file is called _00000000.app_, the exefsdir folder and the exheader must be called _00000000.app.exefsdir_ and _00000000.app.exheader_ respectively.**

 **Example**: If your game is at /home/leo/games/3ds/zelda_mm.3ds, then:

 * create /home/leo/games/3ds/zelda_mm.3ds.exefsdir